Storm surges on the Baltic Sea: Current water levels caused alarm!

 It is particularly important to recognize flood risks early.
 The warnings can be issued by various institutions, including federal, state, district, police and fire departments.
 Common warning channels include radio, television, loudspeaker trucks, sirens and increasingly digital platforms such as social media and warning apps.

-The behavior in times of storm surges should not be neglected.
-It is advisable to park the electricity and gas and to bring important personal objects to higher floors.
-A battery-operated radio and a flashlight should be kept ready as well as food and drinking water supplies.
-The bank areas must be avoided, while in an emergency protection on higher floors should be sought.
-Emergency numbers such as 112 (fire brigade) and 110 (police) can be kept at all times.
-At this point it becomes clear how important it is to draw the population aware of the dangers of floods and storm surges in order to be prepared in the best possible way.
+Behavior in times of storm surges should not be neglected.
+It is advisable to turn off the electricity and gas and move important personal items to higher floors.
+A battery-operated radio and flashlight should be kept on hand, as well as supplies of food and drinking water.
+Shore areas should be avoided, while in an emergency, shelter should be sought on higher floors.
+Emergency numbers such as 112 (fire department) and 110 (police) must be kept at hand at all times.
+At this point it becomes clear how important it is to make the population aware of the dangers posed by floods and storm surges in order to be best prepared.

 A lot will certainly be reported about the development dynamics on the Baltic Sea and developments in the area of flooding.
 Stay informed and always pay attention to current warnings!